 Durable & Rust-Resistant – Crafted from premium metal with smooth plating, this zipper repair kit is built to last and resists rust—ideal for long-term use on jackets, bags, and more.

-- Cut about one inch above the seam to remove the old pull, being careful not to damage the bug net fabric.
+- Cut the tape about one inch above the end stop to remove the old pull.
+Take care not to nick the bug net fabric.

-- Align the new zipper pull with the zipper teeth to avoid misalignment during installation.
+- Align the new pull with the zipper teeth to avoid misalignment during installation.

-- Hold the zipper with your dominant hand for improved control during the process.
+- Hold the zipper with your dominant hand for better control as you seat the new pull onto the track.

 | Tip | Description | Frequency |